orb-community/orb-website/docs/docs.md

 ```

 ### Advanced auto-provisioning setup
-Some use-cases require a way to provision agents directly on edge infrastructure, without creating an agent manually in the UI or REST API ahead of time.
-To do so you will need to create an API key which can be used by `orb-agent` to provision itself.
+Some use cases require a way to provision agents directly on edge infrastructure without creating an agent manually in the UI or REST API ahead of time.
+To do so, you will need to create an API key which can be used by `orb-agent` to provision itself.

 !!! warning

-    Auto-provisioning is an advanced use case, most users will find [creating an Agent in the UI](/docs/#create-an-agent) easier.
+    Auto-provisioning is an advanced use case.
+Most users will find [creating an Agent in the UI](/docs/#create-an-agent) easier.

 1. If you have not already done so, register a new account with an email address and password at https://HOST/auth/register.